-Plymouth & Brockton Bus Co. offers bus service from New York City, Boston and Providence.
+Plymouth & Brockton Bus Co. offers bus service from New York City, Boston and Providence to Hyannis.

-The Fine Arts Work Center is located at 24 Pearl Street in Provincetown, MA at the tip of Cape Cod.
+The Fine Arts Work Center is located at 24 Pearl Street in Provincetown, Massachusetts at the tip of Cape Cod.
 Driving time from Boston takes approximately 2.5 hours and 6 hours from New York City.
-Wondering if there is another student you can share a ride with to Provincetown?
-If so, please visit our Student Travel Share Community Forum.

 Provincetown is best experienced on foot or bicycle – driving and parking can be extremely challenging.
 If wheeled transportation is needed, Provincetown offers shuttle buses, taxis and pedi-cabs.
 If you do, however, have a car and need parking, please visit the Provincetown Chamber of Commerce for parking information.